simonbacquie/cf-vagrant-rails/README.md

     bundle exec rails server

 Inside a browser in Windows, go to http://localhost:3000, and you should see a webpage served up from your Rails app!

+# Working with Vagrant VMs

+Virtual Machines are like a another computer running inside your computer.
+As such, you have to start it up and shut it down like an actual computer.
+You can start it up by cd-ing into your project folder and running:
+    vagrant up
+Once the VM is running, you can connect to it and get a command line with:
+    vagrant ssh
+You can shut down the machine with:
+    vagrant halt